 I feel, sometimes, that I am at war with the mentally-well world.
 This isn’t to say that many of them aren’t lovely or that I have a desire to harm anyone, but I do feel embroiled.
 And it’s mostly because the well population just doesn’t understand what it is to be unwell.
 They demonstrate this heartily by repeatedly saying the worst things possible to a person with a mental illness.

-Some of My Favorite Worst Things to Say to a Person With a Mental Illness
+Worst Things to Say to a Person With a Mental Illness

 - Snap out of it